Quantum geometric Langlands correspondence in positive characteristic: the GL(N) case: Introduction

 \section{Introduction}

 Fix an algebraic curve~$C$ and a reductive group~$G$.
-The geometric Langlands correspondence (GLC) is a conjectural equivalence of derived categories between $\D$-modules on the moduli space $\Bun_G$ of $G$-bundles on~$C$ and quasi-coherent sheaves on the moduli space~$\Loc_{^LG}$ of local systems for the Langlands dual group~$^LG$.
+The geometric Langlands correspondence (GLC) is a conjectural equivalence of derived categories between $\D$-modules on the moduli space $\Bun_G$ of $G$-bundles on~$C$ and quasi-coherent sheaves on the moduli space~$\Loc$ of local systems for the Langlands dual group~$^LG$.
 It has a classical (commutative) limit which amounts to the derived equivalence of Fourier--Mukai type between Hitchin fibrations for $G$ and~$^LG$.
 The latter is a fibration $T^*\Bun_G \to \rB$ over an affine space with generic fibers being abelian varieties (or a little more general commutative group stacks).

 In~\cite{BB}, a characteristic~$p$ version of GLC is established.
-Namely, the setup of crystalline (i.~e.\ without divided powers) $\D$-modules in positive characteristic is considered.
+Namely, the setup of crystalline (\ie without divided powers) $\D$-modules in positive characteristic is considered.
 In this setting, the category of $\D$-modules does not get far from its classical limit: it is described by a $\Gm$-gerbe on the Frobenius twist of the cotangent bundle.
 So the GLC becomes a twisted version of its classical limit.
 Based on this reasoning, the GLC is constructed ``generically'' for the case of general linear group $G = \GL_N$.

-In this paper, we apply the same technique to the quantum version of GLC.
-This deformation of GLC has the same classical limit, but now both sides are ``quantized.''
-So in characteristic~$p$ we get (generically) a twisted version of the same Fourier--Mukai transform.
+In this paper, we apply the same technique to the \emph{quantum} version of GLC introduced by B.~Feigin and A.~Stoyanovsky in \cite{S1,S2}.
+This deformation of GLC has been studied in~\cite{KW,K} in relation to quantum field theory (see also~\cite{F}), and in \cite{Ga-Whit,Ga-notes} in the new approach geometric Langlands.
+It has the same classical limit, but now both sides are ``quantized.''
+We note that in the abelian case when $G=\Gm$ (\ie $N=1$) the quantum GLC is realized as a Fourier--Mukai transform on the Jacobian (or the Picard stack) of~$C$, and falls in the framework of~\cite{PR}.

+Now, considering quantum geometric Langlands in characteristic~$p$, we get (generically) a twisted version of the same Fourier--Mukai transform as for the classical case.
 However, the proof that the twistings on both sides are interchanged by the Fourier--Mukai transform is more complicated than in the case of usual GLC, and contains several new ingredients.
 Also, we restrict to the case of irrational parameter~$c$ because there is a certain degeneration happening at rational~$c$.